timdeschryver/timdeschryver.dev/blog/exploring-the-new-output-caching-middleware/index.md

 Looking at the API, we've seen that it almost requires no code to use the caching middleware, while it's flexible to be configured to your own needs.

 For more context, see the [GitHub issue](https://github.com/dotnet/aspnetcore/issues/41955) that discusses the new output caching middleware.
 For more examples, you can also take a look at the [OutputCachingSample](https://github.com/dotnet/aspnetcore/blob/main/src/Middleware/OutputCaching/samples/OutputCachingSample/Startup.cs).

+There's also a geat talk about the introduction and capabilities of the new [Output Caching in ASP.NET Core 7](https://www.youtube.com/watch?v=RYw2pyG74YM).